spiffcode/ghedit/README.md

 #### TO DO

-* Have build copy workbench.main.js to build dir.
 * Move index.html to src and have build copy it to build dir.
 * Run from build dir.